AusClimateService/npcp/reports/phase1/phase1_report.md

 ### 5.1.
 Temperature climatology

-With respect to daily minimum and maximum temperature, three methods (ECDFm, QME and MRNBC) dramatically reduced the historical assessment task bias in the annual climatology and seasonal cycle.
+While RCM output was generally associated with smaller biases in the temperature annual climatology and seasonal cycle than corresponding GCM output, some bias still persisted and tended to have its own unique spatial characteristics (e.g. Figure 3).
+When bias correction was applied to RCM output following the historical assessment task protocol (i.e. with an overlapping training and correction period), those biases were typically almost completely eliminated.
-The exception is the MBCn method, which showed a consistent warm bias over the entire continent for all GCM/RCM combinations (e.g. Figure 1).
+The exception was the MBCn method, which showed a consistent warm bias over the entire continent for all GCM/RCM combinations (e.g. Figure 3).

-While smaller than the historical task, the bias reductions on cross validation were also substantial.
+Biases in the RCM output were also greatly reduced (but not completely eliminated) on the cross validation task.
-The MBCn method was also the worst performing on cross validation, but unlike the historical task it did reduce the RCM bias (Figure 2).
+The MBCn method was again the worst performing on cross validation, but unlike for the historical task it did reduce the RCM bias (Figure 4).

-The results from applying the ECDFm and QDC methods to both RCM and GCM data indicate that with respect to the annual climatology and seasonal cycle it does not appear to make much difference whether the model data are dynamically downscaled or not prior to applying bias correction.
+The residual bias after applying the ECDFm and QDC methods to RCM and GCM outputs was very similar (e.g. Figures 3 and 4).
+This suggests that in the context of the temperature annual climatology and seasonal cycle, it does not appear to make much difference whether GCM data are dynamically downscaled or not prior to applying bias correction.

 <p align="center">
     <img src="figures/tasmax_mean-bias_task-historical_CSIRO-ACCESS-ESM1-5_BOM-BARPA-R.png" width=60% height=60%>